wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/02-using-the-wp-rest-api.md

 Finally, you can add the book title and permalink to the textarea.

-First you need to create an instance of the textarea before the forEach loop, and then append the values to the textarea's value property inside the forEach loop.
+First you need to create an instance of the textarea before the `forEach` loop, and then append the values to the textarea's value property inside the `forEach` loop.

 ```
-        const books = allBooks.fetch().done(
+        allBooks.fetch().done(
             function ( books ) {
                 const textarea = document.getElementById( 'bookstore-booklist' );
                 books.forEach( function ( book ) {